Quaker view on same sex marriages - updated December 2013

 - July 2013 Quakers in Britain welcome the Marriage (Same Sex Couples) Act.
 The legislation received Royal Assent on 17 July 2013.

-- The first Quaker marriages in England and Wales under the new law may be in 2014.
+- The first Quaker marriages in England and Wales under the new law may follow 29 March 2014.